tabbytadi/PythonMaze/README.md

 - Visual representation of the maze.
 - Solution visualization using Turtle graphics.
-- Implementation of DFS algorithm to find the path from start to end.
+- Implementation of DFS and BFS algorithms to find the path from start to end.

 ## Prerequisites